Research Group “Nutrition and Inequality”

 Project Team: Mag.
 Ulrich Schwarz-Gräber (head of research project), Dr. Bernhard Bachinger, Dr. Elisabeth Gruber, Gabriele Drack-Mayer, MA, Dr. Christoph Lind, Dr. Ingrid Matschinegg, FH-Prof. Mag.
 Dr. Michaela Moser, Prof. Peter Pantucek-Eisenbacher, Veronika Reidinger, BA MA, Mag.
 Dr. Julia Köstenberger

-Description of Research Project:
+Description of Research Group:

 Discussions on social inequality have received a new impetus in recent years, both within and outside of scholarship.
 Inequality along the lines of class, gender, ethnicity, and other social categories is expressed in a multitude of forms, one of which is unequal access to nutrition.
 The quantitative and qualitative nature of the nutrition to which individuals and groups have access on a day-to-day basis as well as varying dietary practices are closely related to their positions in society.
 Dietary practices, however, do not only point towards people’s standing within society, but also to how they understand themselves and understand others.

-The research project “Nutrition and Inequality” examines social inequality through the prism of nutrition.
+The research group “Nutrition and Inequality” examines social inequality through the prism of nutrition.
 Sub-projects based at each of the five participating research institutes examine undernourishment and malnutrition of marginalized groups from the late medieval period into the present day from a variety of complementary perspectives.
 The overarching aim is the further development of innovative research approaches allowing for a combination of interdisciplinarity in social and cultural studies with a long-term perspective.
 Through the acquisition of new source materials relating to social and material nutritional impoverishment, through mutual work on new methods and concepts, and through the concentration of various competencies and international networks, the aim is to position the social and cultural study of nutrition research in Lower Austria as a widely visible research field in a European context and as a basis for further research projects and collaborations.

 Simultaneously, this research project aims to generate impulses for dissemination activities between scholarship and the broader public through exhibitions and museum concepts, in order to enrich public discussion surrounding social inequalities through the example of nutrition, which affects each and every one of us.